 Know that when sodium loses an electron it becomes positive and when chlorine gains an electron it becomes negative and that these charges hold the two together as salt (sodium chloride).
-Using
+Using sodium and chlorine show how atoms can

-- 2. Recall that harmful microbes (pathogens) are bacteria, fungi, protists and viruses.
-Recall that the skin, chemicals in tears, sweat, and stomach acid stop microbes getting in. - 3.
-Describe a minimum of one common human infection plus a sexually transmitted infection in humans, including HIV/AIDS.
+- tears, sweat, and stomach acid stop microbes getting in.
+Describe a - minimum of one common human infection plus a sexually transmitted infection in humans, including HIV/AIDS.
 Know that white blood cells are part of the immune system. - 4.
-Know that once you are immune you are protected from a particular disease. - 5.
-Know that antibiotics are chemicals that kill bacteria and fungi, but not viruses. - 6.
+Know that once you are immune you are protected from a particular disease. - Know that antibiotics are chemicals that kill bacteria and fungi, but not viruses. - 6.
 Know that vaccines can make people immune to a disease.